FedRAMP/continuous-reporting-cwg/README.md

-# Enforcing and Reporting Continuous Security Working Group
+# Reporting Continuously Working Group
-Welcome to the Enforcing and Reporting Continuous Security Working Group!
+Welcome to the *Reporting Continuously* Community Working Group!
 Please refer to the [Working Group Charter](charter.md) for information about the goals and primary audience of the working group.